DOWNLOAD the 2019 Kansas Farmers Union Policy PDF

 We support a moratorium on hydraulic fracturing operations in oil and gas recovery until an environmental impact study, guided by sound science, proves the activities safe.

 We oppose any effort to “privatize” the REA system.

-We strongly oppose loss of rural electric territory to private power companies.
+We strongly oppose loss of rural electric territory to investor owned power companies.

 We urge the continuation and further development of reasonable priced, state of the art telecommunication service to rural customers.

 We support health care as a basic human right, and using a We support health care as a basic human right, and using a single-payer health insurance system.

 Health care coverage must be comprehensive and there should be public education to promote healthier lifestyle choices.